 Specialized is one of the biggest brands in the cycling industry and they make everything from complete bikes to multi-tools.
 The EMT Pro MTB is one of the smallest and lightest models in this test and is our Top Pick for Lightweight Award.
 If you're concerned with weight and space is at a premium, this tool is for you.
 It has 13 useful tools and functions to make sure you never get stranded out in the field.
 Its got all the normal hex keys, sizes 2-8mm, a Torx 25, #2 Phillips, plus a chain tool, disc pad spreader and 2 sizes of spoke wrenches.
 The contoured aluminum side plates make it ergonomically friendly with a comfortable feel in hand and positive grip when in use.

-At $45, the EMT Pro MTB is one of the more expensive multi-tools in this test, $15 more than our Best Buy Award winner.
+The EMT Pro MTB is one of the more expensive multi-tools in this test, much more than our Best Buy Award winner.
 It may not boast the impressive number of tools as some of the other models in this review, but its complement of features can take care of most adjustments and simple fixes.
 What the EMT Pro MTB lacks in excessive functions it makes up for with its lightweight, small size, and good ergonomics.

 Read review: Specialized EMT Pro MTB